jaredwelch1/CapstoneI/documentation/document.md

 ## **Design**

 ### Phase I: System Design
-We will be deploying our project within Amazon Web Services.
-There are two architecture proposals: one for the prototyping phase (which will be the entire extent of the capstone project) and one for a business model deployment (in case we want to deploy for real world use).
+The project will be deployed within Amazon Web Services.
+There are two architecture proposals: one for the prototyping phase (which will be the entire extent of the capstone project) and one for a business model deployment (in case the project is to deploy for real world use).

 Decoupling and auto scaling lie at the heart of each design.
-A decoupled web scraping instance will allow our web scraping to continue to run uninterrupted in an automated environment.
+A decoupled web scraping instance will allow the web scraper to continue to run uninterrupted in an automated environment.
 Auto Scaling groups of larger EC2 instances will allow the design to scale up for processing intensive data analysis and faster response to user queries when under load, while conserving resources by scaling down when the system is idle.
 To achieve this, the database must be decoupled as well.
 #### AWS Prototyping Deployment
 ![alt text](pictures/DataDrivenWebApp-Prototyping.png "Prototyping Architecture")
 Features:
 * Auto Scaling combined Web Servers/Data Processing
-	* This provides scale-up capability when we need to do data processing and to process individual user queries in a prototyping environment
+	* This provides scale-up capability for data processing and to process individual user queries in a prototyping environment
-	* Saves money by reducing resource consumption since we will not need to handle many users in a prototyping environment and we can afford to sacrifice some responsiveness for the sake of cost
+	* Saves money by reducing resource consumption since the system will not need to handle many users in a prototyping environment and the system can afford to sacrifice some responsiveness for the sake of cost
 * Single, decoupled RDS database
 * Decoupled web scraper
 #### AWS Business Model Deployment